Overview: Healthcare Coverage in California

 Self-insured plans issued by private (non-public) companies follow the Federal Employee Retirement Income Security Act of 1974 (ERISA) and are regulated by the U.S. Department of Labor, Employee Benefits Security Administration (EBSA).
-Visit the EBSA's Consumer Assistance page for more information or call them at 1-866-444-3272.
+Visit the Ask EBSA page for more information or call them at 1-866-444-3272.

 Visit our Medicare Supplement Insurance page for details on these programs.

 As part of the Affordable Care Act, California created a health insurance marketplace called Covered California.
 Through Covered California, individuals, families, and small businesses can purchase insurance products sold by private insurers.
 Covered California also helps individuals and families determine if they qualify for the Medi-Cal program and subsidies from the federal government toward purchase of a private insurance plan.
 Visit Covered California for more information about getting coverage.